Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/testing_with_databases.rst

 It should never matter what order we run tests in, and we ought to be able to run any test in isolation.
-If a test depends on the postcondition of a previous test, it's called a "Fragile Test", and we can't run it in by itself.
-Worse, some tests could depend on the result of a previous test and only pass if run in a specific order.
+If a test depends on the postcondition of a previous test, it's called a "Fragile Test", and we can't run it by itself.
+Worse, some tests could depend on the result of a previous test and only pass if our tests are run in a specific order.
-With database applications, this means we need to invest the time in setting up a database setup and seeding routine so that each test gets a fresh reliable precondition database.
+With database applications, this means we need to invest the time in creating database setup and seeding routines so that each test gets a fresh, reliable, precondition database.
 This might involve dropping all the tables and recreating them, or just emptying all the tables and refilling with our precondition data.
 We'll be building helper methods to run in our test suites **setUp** and **tearDown** methods to make sure that any test can run anytime.

 Tests Should (Usually) Test One Thing At A Time